 34 Questions To Ask Yourself If You're On The Fence About Ending Things

-Breaking up is obviously never easy.
-According to Chlipala, Mayer, Pasko, Rosalind Sedacca, CLC, dating and relationship coach, Davida Rappaport, spiritual counselor and dating expert, Suzanne Casamento, founder of Fantasy Dating, and Stef Safran, matchmaker and dating expert, these are 34 questions you should ask yourself if you're having difficulty deciding what to do:
+Regardless of the reasons why you're thinking of ending a relationship, making the decision to actually do it is difficult.
+So according to Chlipala, Mayer, Pasko, Rosalind Sedacca, CLC, dating and relationship coach, Davida Rappaport, spiritual counselor and dating expert, and Stef Safran, matchmaker and dating expert, here are 34 questions you should ask yourself if you're having trouble deciding what to do:

 - Have I been feeling unsafe, intimidated or threatened in this relationship?